Russia says kills senior Islamist insurgent

 Mutaliyev masterminded a bombing that killed 18 people at a market in the nearby city of Vladikavkaz in 2010 and was a close aide of Doku Umarov, leader of the outlawed Caucasus Emirate, Russia’s Anti-Terrorism Committee (NAK) said.

-“Doku Umarov’s right-hand man was neutralized,” Ingushetia’s President Yunus-Bek Yevkurov told the state news agency RIA.
+“Doku Umarov’s right-hand man was neutralised,” Ingushetia’s President Yunus-Bek Yevkurov told the state news agency RIA.

-The Caucasus Emirate group claimed responsibility for a suicide bombing at Moscow’s Domodedovo airport that killed 37 people in January 2011 and twin bombings that killed 40 people in the Moscow metro in 2010.

 Mutaliyev and the other man, named by officials as Alikhan Ozdoyev, were killed in a gunbattle after refusing to surrender during a night-time sweep in a suburb of Nazran, the spokesman for local investigators said.